SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/spring-cloud-autoconf-jndi.md

 ## Overview

 This tutorial is part of a series of tutorials which aims to introduce users to Solace Messaging in Pivotal Cloud Foundry.
-Solace Messaging in Pivotal Cloud Foundry is delivered as a Tile on the [Pivotal Network](https://network.pivotal.io/){:target="_blank"}.
-You can see the [Solace Messaging for Pivotal Cloud Foundry Documentation](http://docs.pivotal.io/solace-messaging/){:target="_blank"} for full details.
+Solace Messaging in Pivotal Cloud Foundry is delivered as a Tile on the [Pivotal Network]({{ site.links-pivotal }}){:target="_blank"}.
+You can see the [Solace Messaging for Pivotal Cloud Foundry Documentation]({{ site.links-pivotal-solace }}){:target="_blank"} for full details.

 This tutorial is similar to the [Spring Cloud Auto-Config JMS]({{ site.baseurl }}/spring-cloud-autoconf-jms) tutorial.
 Like the Spring Cloud Auto-Config JMS tutorial, it will introduce you to Solace Messaging for Pivotal Cloud Foundry using JMS messaging.
-In contrast to the [Spring Cloud Auto-Config JMS]({{ site.baseurl }}/spring-cloud-autoconf-jms), this application uses JNDI to look up JMS objects on the Solace message router and [solace-jms-spring-boot](https://github.com/SolaceProducts/solace-jms-spring-boot) which in turn is using the Spring Cloud Connectors library and Spring Auto Configuration can auto inject a Spring [`JndiTemplate`](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jndi/JndiTemplate.html ) directly into your application.
+In contrast to the [Spring Cloud Auto-Config JMS]({{ site.baseurl }}/spring-cloud-autoconf-jms), this application uses JNDI to look up JMS objects on the Solace message router and [solace-jms-spring-boot]({{ site.links-github-sp-solace-jms-spring-boot }}){:target="_blank"} which in turn is using the Spring Cloud Connectors library and Spring Auto Configuration can auto inject a Spring [`JndiTemplate`]({{ site.links-spring-jndi-template }}){:target="_blank"} directly into your application.

 ![overview]({{ site.baseurl }}/images/spring-cloud-app-architecture.png){: .center-image}

 ## Goals

-The goal of this tutorial is to demonstrate auto injecting a [JndiTemplate](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jndi/JndiTemplate.html) based on  the application's Cloud Foundry Service Bindings and connect to the Solace Messaging service instance.
+The goal of this tutorial is to demonstrate auto injecting a [Spring JndiTemplate]({{ site.links-spring-jndi-template }}){:target="_blank"} based on  the application's Cloud Foundry Service Bindings and connect to the Solace Messaging service instance.
 This tutorial will show you:

-1. How to Autowire a [JndiTemplate](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jndi/JndiTemplate.html) into your application
+1. How to Autowire a [`JndiTemplate`]({{ site.links-spring-jndi-template }}){:target="_blank"} into your application
-1. How to Autowire the [SolaceMessagingInfo](https://github.com/SolaceProducts/sl-spring-cloud-connectors/blob/master/src/main/java/com/solace/spring/cloud/core/SolaceMessagingInfo.java ) provided by the Cloud Foundry environment using Spring Cloud Connectors.
+1. How to Autowire the [SolaceMessagingInfo]({{ site.links-github-solace-messaging-info-java }}){:target="_blank"} provided by the Cloud Foundry environment using Spring Cloud Connectors.
-1. How to Autowire [SpringSolJmsConnectionFactoryCloudFactory](https://github.com/SolaceProducts/solace-jms-spring-boot/blob/master/solace-jms-spring-boot-autoconfigure/src/main/java/com/solacesystems/jms/SpringSolJmsConnectionFactoryCloudFactory.java ) which you can use to access other Cloud Available Solace Messaging Instances and create other Solace implementations of the Sprint `JndiTemplate`.
+1. How to Autowire [SpringSolJmsJndiTemplateCloudFactory]({{ site.links-github-spring-sol-jms-jndi-template-cloud-factory-java }}){:target="_blank"} which you can use to access other Cloud Available Solace Messaging Instances and create other Solace implementations of the Sprint `JndiTemplate`.
 1. How to establish a connection to the Solace Messaging service.
 1. How to publish, subscribe and receive messages.